 This can be a costly mistake.

-In this article, we will demystify accrued expenses.
-We will also clarify the difference between accrued expenses, prepaid expenses, and accounts payable: three concepts which are often confused for one another.
+In this article, we will define accrued expenses.
+We will also clarify the difference between accrued expenses, prepaid expenses, and accounts payable: three concepts that are often confused for one another.
 And we’ll show you exactly why—even if your business is very small—you should consider the impact of accrued expenses on your financial statements.

 What Are Accrued Expenses?